ester-project/ester/utils/starR/readme.txt

 	For calculating a rotating stellar model.
 The input parameters M, Xc and Omega_bk have been replaced by
 		- Rp or R : Polar radius
 		- Re : Equatorial radius
-		- Teff : Effective temperature.
+		- Teff : Polar effective temperature.
 	If these parameters are not set in the command-line or in a parameter file, the new model will have the same radius and Teff that the input model.